mikan/racm/README.md

 ADB can connect remote target with `adb connect <host>:<port>` command, but command operations between multiple targets are very troublesome and increase destructive human errors.
 RACM has a simple interface allowing easy and safe operation.

-The remote ADB connection is often used by custom emulator environments (e.g. AndroVM/Genymotion) and some networked embedded devices (e.g. RICOH's MultiLink-Panel MFP).
+The remote ADB connection is often used by custom emulator environments (e.g. AndroVM/Genymotion) and some networked embedded devices (e.g. RICOH's Smart Operation Panel MFP).

 NOTE: These are usually required port forwarding settings.